MileHacker Logo

 Community Focus

-Cultural experiences are mainly found through direct engagement with the residents, their traditions, and daily life rather than formal institutions.
+Cultural activities are mainly found through direct engagement with the residents, their long-standing beliefs, and daily life rather than formal institutions.

 Historical Sites